Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 Steps for deploying the website to Heroku hosting platform:

+* Fork [this repository](https://github.com/Dynjashik/MSP3-Movie-collection) to your Github account
+* Create an account on [Heroku](https://heroku.com/) for remote installation.
 * Login to Heroku, open Heroku Dashboard and Click _New -> Create new app_
 * Enter appropriate app name and select the region closest to you.
 * Open _Deploy_ tab and select Github as _Deployment method_.
 Connect your forked repository using the options below.